 “In production scenarios that require the camera operator to work far away from the CCU, SMPTE hybrid cables are often impractical.
 So there is great demand for getting power to the camera without using SMPTE hybrid cables.
 The ShaxX meets that demand,” said Paul McCann, Bluebell Opticom, managing director.
-“By taking power out of the hands of the CCU and inserting it on the camera end, the ShaxX eliminates the need to transfer power all the way from the CCU to the camera, leaving only the transmission of signals back and forth on lightweight single-mode optical fibre that’s reliable and easy to rig.
-The ShaxX complements our standard Shax devices and, when paired with our modular fibre interface cards, can offer resilient signal transport and management of complete camera chains.”
+“By taking power out of the hands of the CCU and inserting it on the camera end, the ShaxX eliminates the need to transfer power all the way from the CCU to the camera, leaving only the transmission of signals back and forth on a lightweight single-mode optical fiber that’s reliable and easy to rig.
+The ShaxX complements our standard Shax devices and, when paired with our modular fiber interface cards, can offer resilient signal transport and management of complete camera chains.”

 The ShaxX overcomes the challenges of using SMPTE hybrid cables, which are expensive, heavy, and can be sensitive to lightning or other grounding variables.
 By replacing the SMPTE hybrid cable with plain fibre between the CCU and the camera, especially in instances such as on a ski slope or a golf course where the distance between the camera and OB vans is great, the ShaxX gives the production team the freedom to position cameras for the best shot/angle rather than being restricted by the location of mains power.
-At the same time, it reduces rigging time and allows crews to tap into existing fibre networks in stadiums, arenas, concert halls, and other venues.
+At the same time, it reduces rigging time and allows crews to tap into existing fiber networks in stadiums, arenas, concert halls, and other venues.

 Bluebell will demonstrate the ShaxX at the 2015 NAB Show in booth N4422.
 The product is available now.
 Further information about the ShaxX